focuslight/focuslight/README.md

 See `http://localhost:5125/`

-## Configurations
+## Configuration

-See and edit `.env` in project root directory.
+To configure Focuslight, edit the `.env` file in the project root directory.

-Default configurations are:
+The default configuration is as follows:

 ```
 DATADIR=./data